 Our Audit Committee of our Board of Directors is responsible for our independent registered public accountants and for monitoring the integrity of our consolidated financial statements, our system of internal controls and the independence and performance of our independent registered public accountants.
 Our Audit Committee also reviews internal audit activities, the scope of the audit coverage, the annual financial statements and such other matters with respect to the accounting, auditing and financial reporting practices and procedures as it may find appropriate or as have been brought to its attention.
-Our Audit Committee is composed of three non-employee directors and operates under a written charter adopted and approved by our Board of Directors.
+Our Audit Committee is composed of four non-employee directors and operates under a written charter adopted and approved by our Board of Directors.
 Our Board of Directors, in its business judgment, has determined that all members of our Audit Committee are "independent" as required by the NYSE.
 Mr. V. Richard Eales was designated as the "audit committee financial expert" primarily, but not solely, due to his prior experience as a CFO with public reporting companies.

 Management is responsible for the financial reporting process, including the system of internal controls, and for the preparation of consolidated financial statements in accordance with generally accepted accounting principles.
-Our independent registered public accounting firm for 2013, Ernst & Young LLP, is responsible for performing an audit of the consolidated financial statements in accordance with the standards of the Public Company Accounting Oversight Board (United States).
+Our independent registered public accounting firm for 2014, Ernst & Young LLP, is responsible for performing an audit of the consolidated financial statements in accordance with the standards of the Public Company Accounting Oversight Board (United States).

-Our Audit Committee held four meetings during 2013.
-The meetings involved the discussion of the audited consolidated financial statements of the year ended December 31, 2012, discussion of our 2013 quarterly consolidated financial statements and various aspects of our internal controls and financial reporting.
+Our Audit Committee held five meetings during 2014.
+The meetings involved the discussion of the audited consolidated financial statements of the year ended December 31, 2014, discussion of our 2014 quarterly consolidated financial statements and various aspects of our internal controls and financial reporting.
 The meetings were also designed to facilitate and encourage communication and gain a better understanding of the issues involved in the preparation of the financial statements between our Audit Committee, management and Ernst & Young LLP.
 Our Audit Committee discussed with our independent registered public accounting firm the overall scope and plans for their audit.
-Our Audit Committee met with our independent registered public accounting firm, with and discussed the audited consolidated financial statements for the year ended December 31, 2013 with management and Ernst & Young LLP.
-Our Audit Committee has also discussed with our independent registered public accounting firm matters required to be discussed with audit committees under generally accepted auditing standards, including, among other things, matters related to the conduct of the audit of our consolidated financial statements and the matters required to be discussed by Statement on Auditing Standards No. 61, "Communications with Audit Committee," as amended and as adopted by the Public Company Accounting Oversight Board in Auditing Standards No. 16, Communication with Audit Committees.
-The independent registered public accounting firm provided to us the written disclosures and the letter required by the applicable requirements of the Public Company Accounting Oversight Board regarding the independent registered public accounting firm's communications with the audit committee regarding independence, and our Audit Committee discussed of services to our Company beyond those rendered in connection with its audit and review of the consolidated financial statements was compatible with maintaining its independence.
-Our Audit Committee also reviewed th
+Our Audit Committee met with our independent registered public accounting firm, with and without management present, to discuss the results of its examinations and its evaluations of our internal controls.
+Our Audit Committee has reviewed and discussed the audited consolidated financial statements for the year ended December 31, 2014 with management and Ernst & Young LLP.
+Our Audit Committee has also discussed with our independent registered public accounting firm matters required to be discussed with audit committees under generally accepted auditing standards, including, among other things, matters related to the conduct of the audit of our consolidated financial statements and the matters required to be discussed by Auditing Standard No. 16, "Communication with Audit Committees."
+The independent registered public accounting firm provided to us the written disclosures and the letter required by the applicable requirements of the Public Company Accounting Oversight Board regarding the independent registered public accounting firm's communications with the audit committee regarding independence, and our Audit Committee discussed with them its independence from our Company.
+When considering Ernst & Young LLP's independence, our Audit Committee considered whether its provision of services to our Company beyond those rendered in connection with its audit and review of the consolidated financial statements was compatible with maintaining its independence.
+Our Audit Committee also reviewed the amount of fees paid to Ernst & Young LLP for audit, audit-related, tax and non-audit services.